elmo2k3/dabpi_ctl/README.md

 ## Warning

+!!!
+Firmware files removed due to license issues !!!

 This project is pre-alpha.
 Most features are still missing.

 ## Requirements

+Get the firmware package for Si4688 from Silabs.

 Be sure to enable SPI in raspi-config.